georgeweigt/quantum-gates/README.md

 cswap		Controlled swap
 ft		Fourier transform
-ift		Inverse fourier transform measure		Print a histogram of the current state and go to a basis state
+ift		Inverse fourier transform measure		Print a histogram of the current state and rotate to a basis state
 ```

 Controlled gates can have any number of control bits.